ART SERIES

-Sculptor based in New York and Arts Professor.
+Sculptor based in New York, and former Arts Professor.

 Born in El Salvador.